 Deadheading daisies offers wonderful benefits in the garden.
 More prolific blooms are always a joy!
 Better looking plants are, too.

 Still, there’s one more thing to consider as far as deadheading daisies.
+Why not to deadhead daisy plants!

 Why Not to Deadhead Daisies